OpenJUB/People/README.md

 Development
 -----------
 - Clone the repo
-- Run a webserver locally `python -m http.server`
+- Run a webserver locally `python -m http.server` for Python 3.x or `python -m SimpleHTTPServer` for Python 2.x
 - Go to `localhost:8000`